 Typically, hole saws are centered using a pilot bit [1] as a guide.
 Although a hole saw doesn’t require a pilot bit, it can be challenging to center the saw for proper drilling or cutting.

-Our Top Pick For a Hole Saw Kit:
+My Top Pick For a Hole Saw Kit: SUNGATOR 18-Piece Hole Saw Kit

-Based on in-depth testing and review, we unanimously chose the Sungator 18-Piece Bi-Metal Hole Saw Kit as our top pick.
-Not only is it the best hole saw kit for the money, but also for ease of use.
+After thorough testing and review, I’ve chosen the Sungator 18-Piece Bi-Metal Hole Saw Kit as my top pick.
+It stands out not only as the best hole saw kit for the money but also in terms of ease of use.

 Beginners can freely and confidently dabble with this saw kit with a range of selections, thanks to its many blades and high-quality materials.